 The Soundcastle Theory of Practice

-In modern society, social isolation, cultural differences and a lack of community connectedness are ever present issues.
-It is within this context that the Soundcastle Theory of Practice seeks to make change.
-Our practice aims to genuinely empower communities in collective musicking, exploring how meaningful facilitation can lead to community connectedness through music.
+Social isolation, cultural differences and a lack of community connectedness are ever present issues in modern society.
+Our Theory of Practice aims to counter this by genuinely empowering communities in collective musicking, exploring how meaningful facilitation can lead to community connectedness through music.

 We challenge the concept of outreach, instead promoting local music made by and for local people.
 This is a living, practical approach which continues to adapt to new settings and challenges, growing from community and context.
 Its site-responsive and therefore flexible parameters are vital to its success.

-The Soundcastle Theory of Practice was first presented at ISME (International Society for Music Education) 2016 in Glasgow and will be published as part of their conference proceedings in 2017.
+The Soundcastle Theory of Practice was first presented at ISME (International Society for Music Education) 2016 in Glasgow and has been published as part of their conference proceedings here.

 For more information, contact email@example.com